 What documents should I submit to apply for the program?

 Participants should upload the following documents: copies of their high school and university transcripts, a letter of recommendation, and a copy of the international passport information page.
-Participants will also need to write a motivational essay (500 words limit) directly in the application form.
+Participants will also need to write a motivational essay (500 words limit) and volunteering essay (250 words limit) directly in the application form.
 Note: You won’t be able to attach the essay.

 What is a non-degree program?

 While YEAR students are enrolled as full-time students, they will not receive a degree after the completion of the program.
 Students participate in coursework and can obtain a transcript of courses and grades from their American host institution.
 Depending on their home institution in Russia, YEAR participants might be able to transfer their credits acquired in the United States.
 Participants should discuss the possibility of credits’ transfer with their home university.